 - The University’s mosque was inaugurated in August 2008.

 - The University’s Sports Complex was inaugurated at the New Campus in November 2008.

-Since its establishment, An-Najah has been on a continuous path of development as it strives to offer the best educational experience for its students.
+Since its establishment, An-Najah has been on a continuous path of development, striving to offer the best educational experience for its students.
 As new academic majors such as agricultural sciences, medical analyses and fine arts were introduced, student enrollment increased.
-Additionally, further development of University facilities and equipment was realized including improvements in the University's academic, administrative, and human resources departments as well as enlargement of its library holdings and enhancement of its laboratory equipment.
+Additionally, further development of University facilities and equipment included improvements in the University's academic, administrative, and human resources departments, as well as enlargement of its library holdings and enhancement of its laboratory equipment.

-The University has retained some of the highest caliber faculty in Palestine to share their expertise and enthusiasm with students.
-In addition to recruiting excellent faculty, An-Najah is committed to encouraging continued faculty learning and to promoting its faculty's professional development.
+The University has recruitmed some of the highest caliber faculty in Palestine to share their expertise and enthusiasm with students.
+In addition to recruiting excellent faculty, An-Najah is committed to encouraging continued learning and professional development among all of its staff members.